 We were meeting Maria and her lovely girls Cali and Talia on this tour.
 Once everyone had arrived and were checked in we clambered on board.
 I’d advise arriving at least 15 minutes before your booked slot as passengers are boarded in order of checking in.

-Booked on the Classic Sightseeing Tour it begins from The London Eye, which is close to the Duck Tours bus stop.
+Booked on the Classic Sightseeing tour open top bus tour London it begins from The London Eye, which is close to the Duck Tours bus stop.
 Driving down Westminster Bridge past the Houses of Parliament, Downing Street, the dashing Horse Guards, Trafalgar Square, Pall Mall, Green Park, Hyde Park Corner, the side of Buckingham Palace unfortunately (no buses are allowed to drive in front of the palace) and Westminster Abbey just to name a few.

 Once we arrived at the MI6 building our road adventure ended and it was time for the highlight of the tour – The Splashdown.
 The girls were all overcome with excitement at the thought of the big yellow skip with wheels turning into a boat.

 To be honest so were all the grown ups.
 After a quick driver to captain change and a brief safety demo we headed to the banks of the Thames.
 There was no denying everyone was giddy the moment the duck took to the water.

 It was lovely to see the iconic landmarks from the water.
 There was something very calming about bobbing along the Thames especially after the busy streets of London.

 The tour is 75 minutes long and 45 of those minutes is on land.
 Perfect timing if you’re on a family outing without the dreaded words ‘I’m bored’ chiming in your ear.

 Our knowledgeable and witty tour guide regaled fascinating facts throughout the live commentary and really engaged the kids.
 The majority of the guides are professional actors and offer their own individual twist on the tour spiel.